 Stop Out Clause

-Cadets who quit the Corps or who are administratively dismissed by the Commandant may not take courses on the Dahlonega campus for a period of one calendar year from the date of their withdrawal.
+Cadets who quit the Corps or who are administratively dismissed by the Commandant may not take courses on the Dahlonega campus for a period of one calendar year following the date of withdrawal.

 Prospective Cadets should submit requests for non-resident status to the office of Cadet Admissions.
 Enrolled Cadets should submit requests to the Commandant.
 A failure to comply with the Corps Participation Policy is defined as an act of providing false or misleading information during the admissions process or when applying for an exception/waiver; or not moving into or maintaining residence in designated University housing when available; or changing status from military resident to military non-resident (or from military to civilian status) without the approval of the Commandant.
 SEE IMPLEMENTATION INSTRUCTIONS/SOP, dated 1 August 2016.

-The decision of the Commandant of Cadets regarding any aspect of the Corps Participation Policy may be appealed to the VP for Student Affairs or her representative within 3 business days.
+The decision of the Commandant of Cadets regarding any aspect of the Corps Participation Policy may be appealed to the VP for Student Affairs and Enrollment Management or their representative within 3 business days.